 Social media platforms already know this.
 That’s why they’re built around imagery and visuals.
 Just look at Twitter, which originally started as a social media site simply made for short, witty posts and captions.
 This year, they released TwitSnap, which enables Tweeters to add quick, bright, and large imagery to their tweets.

 Countless studies have proven that visual marketing is the most effective form of marketing today.
 Why?
-Because our information retention is most effective when it comes from imagery.
-As humans, we are visual creatures, which is why we are able to recall about 65% of information a few days later if it was paired with an image.
+Because our information retention is most effective when it comes to imagery.
+As humans, we are visual creatures, which is why we are able to recall about 65% of the information a few days later if it was paired with an image.

 However, if there was no image, but just audio clips or sentences of text, the average human will only retain 10% of that information, according to Brain Rules.
 Even further, according to this article, 81% of people skim the content they read online, reading only about 20-28% of the words in the entire article during their visit.